mosip/id-authentication/docs/design/registration/registration-eod-process.md

 -   User selects a Registration ID to view registration details.

 -   User selects 'Approve'.
-Alternatively, user selects 'Reject' or 'On Hold' along with the reason for rejection or holding.

--   User repeats steps 3-4 for as many packets as desired.

--   User clicks on 'Authenticate'.

--   User provides any one biometric - fingerprint, iris or face.

--   User views confirmation of successful approval.

-Pending Action:

--   User views the list of Registration IDs which have been placed on hold.

--   User selects a Registration ID to view registration details and the reason for placing on hold.

--   User selects 'Approve'.
 Alternatively, user selects 'Reject' along with the reason for rejection.

--   User repeats steps 3-4 for as many packets as desired.
+-   User repeats steps 3-4 for as many packets as desired or select multiple at single shot and provides the approval.

 -   User clicks on 'Authenticate'.

--   User provides any one biometric - fingerprint, iris or face.
+-   User provides authntication input any one of authenitcation types [userid/password, userid/otp ,fingerprint, iris or face].

 -   User views confirmation of successful approval.